Franck-Demongin/Palettator/README.md

 Enter /c or /config: display the configuration.
 To change the default configuration, create (copy and rename the config.ini.example file to config.ini) or modify the config.ini file.

+The options available are:
+- palette_size : number of colors to extract.
+Default 9
+- square_x : width of color dots.
+Default 100
+- square_y : height of color dots.
+Default 100
+- columns : number of columns.
+Default 3
+- title_size : title font size.
+Default 18
+- subtitle_size : subtile font size.
+Default 14
+- title_font : title font.
+Default Lato-Black.ttf
+- subtitle_font : subtitle font.
+Default Lato-Regular.ttf
+- resize : Whether to resize the image before processing.
+Default True
+- clear_console : clear the console beetwen each screen.
+Default Trueclear_console : clear the console beetwen each screen.
+Default True
+- save_path : directory where palettes are saved.
+Default output
+- save_path : directory where palettes are saved.
+Default output

+The fonts are located in the directory fonts.
+The generated palettes and their exported versions (.csv, .json, .gbl, or .aco) are saved in the default output directory.

 # Exit